Health-Education-England/tis-revalidation-v2/README.md

 ## Pre requisite

-- Clone this repo and then run `npm install` in order to get all dependencies.
+- Clone this repo.
+Make sure you are running `node v18` or above and then run `npm install` in order to get all dependencies.
+If you need to run multiple versions of node locally, the best approach is to use node version manager - https://github.com/nvm-sh/nvm

 ## Development server